 - Binary (raw) (.bin)

 - Comma Separated Values ASCII (.csv)

 - JSON files (.json)

 - Matlab (.mat) data (version 6)

-• Wave audio (.wav)
+- Wave audio (.wav)

 The list of available file types depends on the selected sources that are to be saved.
 For example, most formats only support one time base.
-If sources with different time bases are selected, these formats will not appear in the file type list.
+If sources with different time bases are selected, a separate file per source will be exported.
+The file name of the exported file will then also contain the name of the corresponding source.

-11.3.2 Exporting multiple measurements
+11.5 Exporting multiple measurements